 - If the AI repeatedly misunderstands a specific feature, try rephrasing it from a different angle.

-You cannot undo a build, but you have two options.
+You cannot undo a build, but you have several options.
 You can ask the AI to reverse a specific change by describing what the app looked like before.
-Or you can revert to a previous draft version: each successful build appears in your chat history with a Revert to version N button — clicking it restores your draft to that exact state.
+Or you can revert to a previous draft version — either by clicking the Revert to version N button on a past build in your chat history, or by opening the version history panel (click the version badge in the top-right corner of the app preview panel) and reverting from there.
+Note that you cannot revert to a version older than the one that is currently live — this protects your live users' data.

 The build is taking a long time